 ARPANET was developed by the United States government in the 1960's and 70's and would pioneer how computers talked to one another with TCP/IP (the protocol of the Internet).
 Before TCP/IP, sharing information across computers required a physical disk or a direct connection along with compatible software+hardware.
 After TCP/IP, any computer could communicate to all other connected computers.
 A network of cables, routers, and switches would handle the rest.

 The invention of the transistor slowly shrank room-sized computers to handheld ones while wireless networks removed the wires.
-The mobile device was born.
-It gained momentum with Palm Pilots and BlackBerrys then boomed with Android and the iPhone.
+Mobile devices were born.
+They gained momentum with Palm Pilots and BlackBerrys then boomed with Android and the iPhone.

-All life-changing advancements in computers over the last 10-15 years boil down to these two factors: your computer is networked to every other computer, and it's small enough to carry everywhere with you.
+All life-changing advancements in computers since around 2005 boil down to these two factors: your computer is networked to every other computer, and it's small enough to carry everywhere with you.
 Everyone is always connected and always communicating: the Communication Age.

 This communication drives "the Internet Economy" which now holds most of computers' interest and investment.
 Computers are the driving force behind gathering, organizing, transferring, and analyzing information at a world-wide scale.
 If you get paid to work with computers in the 2010's, you're somewhere in this information pipeline, but computers can't stop there: we need to build on it.

 Computers are already inside your most expensive purchases.
 Your car has computers monitoring its engine, integrating with your phone, giving you directions, and possibly watching from afar with Lowjack or OnStar.
 Few people want to spend $50 to connect a light-switch to WiFi, but the prices will drop as the hardware becomes more common and new approaches develop, and once the cost of networking falls far enough computers will become ubiquitous: an afterthought that they're are in everything and networked to everything else.